|

 Worried what the lights may be, Cathy with her little sister in tow dashed from their room, down the stairs, out the front door and onto the porch.
 Peering from the porch, they spotted the lights.
 Cathy jumped from the porch and into the snow filled back yard.
 She wrapped her arms around herself because the cold night made her feel like she stood inside a big ice cube.
 Cathy looked around.
 She cried back to her sister to remain on the porch so as not to catch her death of a cold.
 At first Cathy did not see anything through the snow and darkness, but then a shiny glimmer caught the corner of her eye.
 At the same time from the porch Janice screamed out and pointed at the glimmer, "There, Cathy!
 Look there.
 There they are!"
 Cathy jumped to the spot then bent down and pulled two shiny light bulbs from the snow.
 She held them in her hand, amazed.
 Strangely, while she was holding the lights she felt warm, she was not cold anymore.
 She smiled because she had found the lights when a thought struck her.

-With all their might they flung them high above their heads.
-So very
+green sleigh lights.
+With all their might they flung them high

-high the lights flew through the falling snow.
-They fell back into
+falling snow.
+They fell back into Cathy's hands.
+The girls

-Cathy's hands.
-The girls felt troubled.
-Then Cathy waved the bulbs
+felt troubled.
+Then Cathy waved the bulbs four times, one time

-four times, one time for each direction Santa needed to guide his way
+for each direction Santa needed to guide his way across the

-and the girls were once again cold.
+the girls were once again cold.

-Go to List of Illustraions or Go to Cathy & Janice Cathy ran back onto the porch.
+Cathy ran back onto the porch.
 "Did you see that, Jan?"The girls marveled over their Christmas Eve adventure.
 Could those lights really be Santa"s?
 Did he get them back?
 Will Christmas come?
 But the sisters shivered with cold and felt tired so they returned to their beds and drifted off to sleep.

 The End